 For many, when bots are mentioned, a chatbot is probably what comes to mind.
 We’ve all seen the little chat box that pops up with automated messages to help with customer service queries or lead generation – and these bots definitely fall into the good or useful bot category.

 Other more benign bots include the Google crawler and the useful data bots dispatched by research tools like Ahrefs or SpyFu.

 However, not all bots are created equal, and anyone who runs a WordPress site is all too aware of the damage bad bots can serve.

-When it comes to WordPress bad bots, understanding the threats and how to protect your business are a necessary part of modern marketing.
+When it comes to WordPress bad bots, understanding the threats and how to protect your business are necessary parts of modern marketing.